-There are three main types of pest control treatment methods: preventative, chemical, and biological.
+There are three main methods: preventative, chemical, and biological.

 Some pest control companies will treat your house to prevent infestations from happening in the first place.
 These methods could include caulking holes in your wall or foundation, removing trash from the property, and spraying chemical solutions to repel pests.